* Nonfarm payrolls rose 165,000 in April, jobless rate at 4-year low

 “It is good news for the dollar especially in light of the Fed’s statement this week which put even more focus on upcoming U.S. economic numbers.”

-The Fed said on Wednesday after its policy meeting it will continue buying $85 billion in bonds each month to keep interest rates low and spur growth, and added it would step up purchases if needed to protect the economy.
+The Fed said on Wednesday after its policy meeting it will continue buying $85 billion in bonds each month to keep interest rates low and spur growth, and would step up purchases if needed to protect the economy.

 “The job market and the economy in general appear to be more resilient than investors had feared,” said Joe Manimbo, market analyst at Western Union Business Solutions in Washington.